ayersdecker/OpenWeatherLite-App/README.md

 > Purpose

 This application was a test of both MAUI device controls alongside the openWeatherAPI.
 The project is meant to utilize tools studied during my NMAD 261 Course - RIT/NTID.
 Though not a large project like others in my collection.
 This application was my first attempt at using API in a mobile setting.
-Please keep in mind that updates are on its way!
+Please keep in mind that updates are on it's way!

 > Is it free?